-Aimmune Therapeutics, Inc. (Nasdaq:AIMT), a biopharmaceutical company developing CODIT™ (Characterized Oral Desensitization ImmunoTherapy) treatments for life-threatening food allergies, today announced that it has completed global enrollment of its Phase 3 PALISADE trial of AR101 for the treatment of peanut allergy, with the total randomized to the trial expected to be approximately 540 patients.
+Aimmune Therapeutics, Inc. (Nasdaq:AIMT), a biopharmaceutical company developing treatments for life-threatening food allergies, today announced an AR101 Phase 3 program update, based on recent feedback from the U.S. Food and Drug Administration (FDA).
 AR101 is Aimmune’s investigational biologic oral immunotherapy for desensitization of patients with peanut allergy.

 About Aimmune Therapeutics